HKMU13621/381project-37/README.md

   - `nodemon` - Live-reloading for development.

 ### `uploads/*`
-This folder contains all the uploaded audio files.
+This folder contains all the uploaded audio and images files.

 ### `views/*`
 Contains all EJS templates used for rendering the front-end: